Learn the basics with a private lesson

 Two players engaged in a pickleball doubles game

-As you progress in pickleball, you can vary your shots, such as with a ‘speed-up’.
-This is a hard groundstroke hit from the kitchen when your opponents are expecting a dink.
+As you progress in pickleball, you can vary your shots, such as with a "speed-up".
+This is a hard groundstroke or aggressive volley hit from the kitchen when your opponents are expecting a dink.
 Here are some other basic strategy tips for doubles pickleball:

-• If serving, attempt a ‘third-shot drop’.
-Due to the double-bounce rule, you can’t rush the net after serving.
-So by dropping your 3rd shot into the opponent’s kitchen, you buy time to get to the net and offset their advantage
+• If serving, attempt a "third-shot drop" after the return is made.
+Due to the two-bounce rule, you can't rush the net after serving.
+So, by dropping your third shot into the opponent's kitchen, you buy time to get to the net and offset their advantage of achieving a strong court position.

 Learn more about doubles strategy in pickleball